Blakesley, Colin Phillip Interview

 And do you have it with a silicone sheath on your leg?

 No, I’ve only got a light rubber sheath and a leg sock.
 The silicone I tried and I just couldn’t handle it.
 I was so used to this rubber sheath that’s where I was comfortable.
-It’s good, it supports me round my butt and takes about fifty percent to eighty percent of the weight on the end of it.
+It’s good, it supports me round my butt and takes about fifty percent to eighty percent of the weight on the end of it … [Siren sounds outside]

 On the end of your leg?

-Yeah, because on the end of my leg I’ve still got the patella … the knee cap … which is screwed onto the bone, which gives me that hard bearing pad.
-Very hard bearing pad.
+… in there, ‘cause on the end of my leg I’ve still got the patella … the knee cap … which is screwed onto the bone, which gives me that hard bearing pad … very hard bearing pad.

 And that’s good?

-Well it is to a point, ‘cause in the eighties, I think it was … yeah, the eighties sometime, round about ‘85 … I used to go out.
-Then when I got home I sometimes I’d whip my leg off and go back on the crutches because it was … sweated that much during the day that it’s got to go; it’s got to come off and go on the crutches.
-So I’d do that, go on me [my] crutches.
+Well it is to a point, ‘cause in the eighties, I think it was … yeah, the eighties sometime, around about ‘85 … I used to go out, then when I got home I sometimes I’d whip the leg off and go back on my crutches because it sweated that much during the day that … ‘it’s got to go; it’s got to come off.’ and go on me [my] crutches.
+So I’d do that, find me [my] crutches.
 My wife was working at the time, and I’d go down the driveway, check the mailbox, come back.
-But a little patch of my driveway was a bit wet, and the crutches went from under me when I stepped forward they went, and I landed fair square on the end of my stump.
+A little patch of my driveway was a bit wet, and the crutches went from under me; when I stepped forward they went, and I landed fair square on the end of my stump.

-Yeah, you’re right – it was outside their criteria … their training.
+Right.
+It was outside their criteria … their training.
 And the guy had to be called back in to do the x-ray, but he wasn’t very happy about that; he was [as] rough as guts, and I was in sheer agony.
-And when that was done they sent me home with some panadeine – still in agony.
-But my wife, later on during the night, got a doctor from down the road … a friend; came down and he took one look at me and shot me full of morphine.
+And when that was done they sent me home with some panadeine, still in agony.
+But my wife, later on during the night, got a doctor from down the road … a friend; come [came] down and took one look at me and shot me full of morphine.
 That fixed it.

 You do have to have that extra bit of painkiller if you need it.

 You do; you do.
-Panadeine didn’t go … nowhere near it.
+Panadeine didn’t … no, nowhere near it.
 So it was morphine for quite a while after that.
-And all I could do was sit in a chair; they didn’t even put it in a cast because it nearly doubled in size with the swelling, so … I was right out of action totally, and it really upset me.
+And all I could do was sit in a chair; they didn’t even put it in a cast because it nearly doubled in size with the swelling.
+So I was right out of action totally, and it really upset me.

 Were you paying at all for your leg at that time?